-McMaster received his AB degree in history in 1969 from the University of South Carolina and his Juris Doctor degree in 1973 from the University of South Carolina School of Law, where he served on the Law Review.
-He entered private practice in Columbia in 1974 with Tompkins and McMaster, established in 1898.
-The son of the late attorney and former State Representative John Gregg McMaster and the late Ida Dargan McMaster, McMaster is married to Peggy McMaster, and they have two children, Henry D. McMaster, Jr. and Mary Rogers McMaster.
+Gov. McMaster received his AB degree in history in 1969 from the University of South Carolina and his JD degree in 1973 from the University of South Carolina School of Law, where he served on the South Carolina Law Review.
+He served in the U.S. Army Reserves in the JAG Corps from 1969 to 1975.
+Gov. McMaster is married to Peggy McMaster, and they have two children, Henry D. McMaster, Jr. and Mary Rogers McMaster.
 They are members of First Presbyterian Church of Columbia.